citrus champagne bundt cake

 I hope your Christmas celebration was merry and bright!
-As we look ahead to 2018, I can’t think of a more delicious way to close out the year than with a sparkling citrus champagne bundt cake.
+As we look ahead, I can’t think of a more delicious way to close out the year than with a sparkling citrus champagne bundt cake.
 With a light and lovely golden crumb and the perfume of winter citrus (I used a blend of tangerine and Meyer lemon zest), this bundt is reminiscent of the best pound cake.

 Dust with snowy powdered sugar or serve with creamy scoops of Meyer lemon ice cream (and a glass of bubbly, of course!).
 Wishing you all a very Happy New Year!

 Bundt Cake Success

 - Bring butter and eggs to room temperature before beginning.

 - Use fresh citrus zest and juice in this cake – I love a blend of winter citrus.

 - For maximum citrus flavor, combine sugar and citrus zest in a food processor and process for 1 minute, until finely ground and aromatic.